Pembrolizumab for the Treatment of Cervical Intraepithelial Neoplasia

 A Phase II Open-Label, Single Arm Pilot Study to Evaluate the Safety and Efficacy of Pembrolizumab for High-Grade Cervical Intraepithelial Neoplasia

 PRIMARY OBJECTIVE: I. Proportion of subjects with pathologic complete response (no evidence of dysplasia).
 SECONDARY OBJECTIVES: I. Safety and tolerability of pembrolizumab in subjects with cervical intraepithelial neoplasia (CIN).
 II.
 Proportion of subjects with pathologic partial response (regression to a lower grade of dysplasia).
-EXPLORATORY OBJECTIVES: I. Evaluation of PD-L1 expression in CIN lesions as a biomarker of response to therapy.
+EXPLORATORY OBJECTIVES: I. Evaluation of Programmed Death-Ligand 1 (PD-L1) expression in CIN lesions as a biomarker of response to therapy.
 II.
-Evaluation of HPV status as a biomarker of response to therapy.
+Evaluation of Human Papillomavirus (HPV) status as a biomarker of response to therapy.
 III.
 Evaluation of HPV clearance as a surrogate endpoint.
 OUTLINE: Patients receive pembrolizumab intravenously (IV) over 30 minutes on day 1.
 Treatment repeats every 6 weeks for 4 cycles (24 weeks).

 Cervical Intraepithelial Neoplasia Cervical Squamous Cell Carcinoma In Situ Cervical Squamous Intraepithelial Neoplasia 2 Neoplasms Carcinoma in Situ Squamous Intraepithelial Lesions of the Cervix Pembrolizumab